11.11 Child victims of modern slavery and trafficking

-All practitioners who come into contact with children and young people in their everyday work need to be able to recognise children who have been trafficked or who may be victims of modern slavery , and be competent to act to support and protect these children from harm.
+All practitioners who encounter children and young people in their everyday work need to be able to recognise children who have been trafficked or who may be victims of modern slavery and be competent to act to support and protect these children from harm.

 The nationality or immigration status of the child does not affect any agency's statutory responsibilities to safeguard and promote the welfare of children.
 Nationality and immigration issues should be discussed with the UK Visas and Immigration only when the child's need for protection from harm has been addressed and should not hold up action to protect the child.

 Identification of trafficked children may be difficult as they might not show obvious signs of distress or abuse.
 Some children are unaware that they have been trafficked, while others may actively participate in hiding that they have been trafficked.